 Add More Biomes and Mobs (Biomes O’ Plenty Mod / Lotsomobs Mod)

 If you’re looking to change up your Minecraft experience, the easiest way to do so is to add more biome and animal diversity.
 The Biomes O’ Plenty mod covers the first half, adding over 90 biomes to the base game including some missing biomes that were removed from previous versions of Minecraft.
-Accompanying these new environments is a plethora of new plants, flowers, and trees.
+Following these new environments is an abundance of new plants, flowers, and trees.

 Create New Structures Instantly (Instant Massive Structures Mod)